Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-It is more closely like this multidimensional as a point space.
-Which was creepily created by terra nova.
+Multidimensionally, as a point space, it looks more closely like this, which was creepily created by terra nova.

 <br /><br />